plalev1948/plalev1948/README.md

 - ⚡ I am a Quality Assurance Engineer at ITBP Bulgaria.
 - 🌱 I’m currently studying Informatics at Plovdiv University "Paisii Hilendarski".
-- 📫 You can reach me at: https://www.linkedin.com/in/pavel-lalev-9200491bb/
+- 📫 You can contact me on LinkedIn: https://www.linkedin.com/in/pavel-lalev-9200491bb/

 <!--